Code-Institute-Submissions/favorite_band/readme.md

 ### Testing

 I tested this out the old fashion way.
+One page at a time using a visual studio extention called [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ### Deployment